Next Enti?

 Next Enti? is a 2018 Indian Telugu-language romantic comedy film directed by Kunal Kohli, making his Telugu debut.
 The film stars Tamannaah Bhatia, Sundeep Kishan, and Navdeep.
-It is based on Kohli's own Hindi film Hum Tum, which itself is based on When Harry Met Sally....
+It is loosely based on Kohli's own Hindi film Hum Tum, which itself is based on When Harry Met Sally....
 The music was composed by Leon James with cinematography by Manish Chandra Bhatt, and editing by Anil Kumar Bonthu.
 The film released on 7 December 2018.
 The film's title is based on a song from Nenu Local (2017).

 Plot

 Tammy is a modern girl who breaks up with her boyfriend as he does not believe in true love.
 This is the time when she meets a marketing executive named Sanju and connects with him instantly.
 They start living together, but Tammy is against a physical relationship with Sanju.
 This upsets Sanju, and he breaks up with Tammy.
 During this time, Tammy starts liking Krish, a businessman with a past, while Sanju also moves on.
 Tammy and Krish begin a relationship, and this time, she believes that Krish is the one for her.
 The rest of the story is what happens between Tammy, Sanju, and Krish.